 Why Is It Called Firmware?

 The term “firmware” is a combination of “firm” and “software.”
-It refers to the fact that firmware is a type of software stored on a hardware device rather than a traditional computer.
+It means the firmware is software stored on a hardware device rather than a traditional computer.

 The term “firmware” was used to distinguish this low-level code from the higher-level software that ran on top of it, such as the operating system and application programs.
 It was called “firmware” because it was considered more permanent and less changeable than traditional software.

-Today, “firmware” refers to any software stored on a hardware device and uses to control its behavior.
+Today, “firmware” refers to any software stored on a hardware device and used to control its behavior.
 This includes everything from the firmware in your router to your printer’s firmware in your keyboard.

 Updating BIOS and Firmware